12 June 2023

 The vessel was named after a small town in South Australia.
 In the local Aboriginal language, 'Yongala' (originally pronounced Yonggluh) meant 'broad water', or 'broad wide watering place'.
 It was launched on the 29 April 1903, and left Southampton on 9th October.
 Carrying passengers bound for Australia, it arrived in Sydney on 6 December 1903.
 More information is at the Maritime Museum of Townsville

 Full of life you may see manta rays, sea snakes, octopuses, turtles, bull sharks, tiger sharks, clouds of fish and spectacular coral.
-You are forbidden from entering the ship: one diver was recently arrested and fined for doing so.
+You are forbidden from entering the ship: divers have been arrested and fined for doing so.

 "An unbelievable dive.
 I live at nearby Townsville and have dived Yongala many times.
 Greatest concentration of marine life than any other place on the entire GBR."

 Murray Stephen, Australia, 20 September 2012

 "Masses of life, history, warm water and easy diving."

 "Just awesome.
 Corals are so bright, and all the fish look like they've been on steroids.
 It is like a bustling city down there, only the inhabitants are fish, sharks, turtles, clown fish, eels, snakes everywhere, potato cod, you name it, it is there. "